FloraGLO® Lutein (Kemin)

 1

-AREDS2 — Original 5-Year Trial (Chew et al. 2013, JAMA)
+AREDS2 — Original 5-Year Trial

-Multi-center RCT in 4,203 participants with intermediate AMD or unilateral late AMD.
+Multi-center clinical trial in 4,203 participants with intermediate AMD or unilateral late AMD.
 Lutein 10 mg + zeaxanthin 2 mg substituted for beta-carotene in the original AREDS antioxidant formula.
 Primary outcome (progression to late AMD over 5 years) showed lutein/zeaxanthin substitution at least as effective as beta-carotene without the lung cancer risk in former smokers.
 FloraGLO was the lutein source supplied to the trial.

 2

-AREDS2 Report 28 — 10-Year Follow-Up (Chew et al. 2022, JAMA Ophthalmology, PMID 35653117)
+AREDS2 Report 28 — 10-Year Follow-Up

 10-year epidemiologic follow-up of 3,883 AREDS2 participants.
 Lutein/zeaxanthin was associated with a 20% reduction in late AMD progression compared to beta-carotene (HR 0.80, p=0.003).
 Lung cancer doubled in the beta-carotene arm (OR 1.82, 95% CI 1.06-3.12) but not in the lutein/zeaxanthin arm (OR 1.15, 95% CI 0.79-1.66).
 Confirmed the safety and superiority of the modern AREDS2 formulation.
 Currently the longest-running supplement-outcome trial in ophthalmology.